cj-mills/christianjmills/_posts/2020-09-16-Barracuda-Pose-Estimation-Project-Log-1.md

 ## The project

-One of the first things that came to mind for a project was mapping a user's movements to a virtual character in real-time.
+One of the first ideas that came to mind for a project was mapping a user's movements to a virtual character in real-time.
 Fortunately, there are existing DL models that are well suited for this task.
 These models perform what is called pose estimation.
 Pose estimation is a technique where a model predicts the location of a person or object in an image or video.
 When tracking humans, a model is typically trained to predict the locations of key points on a person's body (e.g. joints, nose, eyes, etc.).
 You can learn more about pose estimation [here](https://www.fritz.ai/pose-estimation/).

+I decided to start with an existing pretrained model so I could get to a proof of concept more quickly.
+However, I plan to train my own pose estimation models once I get far enough along with the rest of the application.

+### Project Goals

+The basic goal for this project is to use the key point locations predicted by the pose estimation model to control a virtual character.
+For example, when the user moves their arm, the virtual character's arm should move accordingly.
+That may seem straightforward enough, but (as often happens) it quickly got more complicated once I actually tried to spell out what I wanted.
+The requirements I've determined so far are listed below.

+#### Requirements:

+* Scale the estimated pose that the model outputs to account for differences in size between the target character sprite/model and the size of the image being fed into the model.
+* Handle differences in body proportions between the user and the character.
+* Separate the estimated pose from the user's location in the camera frame.

+## Current Progress